Opel Commodore: Commodore C (1978–1986)

 The Commodore C was first shown in late 1977, at the same time as the Rekord E. It only entered series production in October the following year, however.
 The South African version of this car, the Chevrolet Commodore, was actually ahead of the European original model to enter production, in September 1978.
 The Commodore continued to be a larger and more luxurious version of the Rekord.
 There was no coupé version of the Commodore C, as it was replaced by the Opel Monza, the coupé version of the Opel Senator, but a two-door notchback saloon was available until June 1981.
 The single engine used by the Commodore in Europe was the well-known straight-six 2.5-litre unit with 115 PS or 130 PS when fitted with fuel injection.
+It followed Holden's lead with the Holden Commodore (VB), which also combined the body of the Rekord with the front-end of the Senator.

 The Commodore C was never a success, occupying an uncomfortably narrow niche between the Rekord and Senator.
 Another concern was the fuel mileage, with a fuel injected Commodore taking considerably more fuel than the larger three-liter Senator.
 The outdated engine also had little torque available at lower engine speeds, and was noisy.

 The new model featured a similar front end to the larger Senator.
 It was sold in the UK under the name Vauxhall Viceroy, with the Viceroy being a slightly more luxurious version of the Carlton.
 There was an estate version (dubbed the "Voyage" in Germany) offered in the Opel range from April 1981 until the end of production in 1982, which became a mainstay in the Holden range in Australia and was also available in the Chevrolet range in South Africa.
 It was never offered by Vauxhall in the UK as a Viceroy, although a one-off estate car was built in 1981 for Queen Elizabeth II, for her to carry her Corgi dogs.
 The car still survives today, one of only 15 Vauxhall Viceroys left registered in the UK, as of 2006.

 The Commodore was dropped by Opel in Europe in 1982.
-It was this model which the early Holden Commodore models were based on, introduced in late 1978, and eventually replaced (after several facelifts) in 1988, with the VN Commodore, a model based on the then-current Senator and Omega models.